Gear Rundown: Joe Satriani

 For more than 30 years, Satriani has enjoyed an extremely successful ongoing relationship with Ibanez, with his acclaimed JS series spanning across dozens of different electric and acoustic designs.

-Introduced in 1990, Satriani’s first signature model with the Japanese manufacturers was the Ibanez JS1, a modified basswood version of Ibanez’s own 540 Radius model, which was first endorsed by Satriani in 1987.
+Introduced in 1988, the first Joe Satriani signature model with the Japanese manufacturers was the Ibanez JS1, a modified basswood version of Ibanez’s own 540 Radius model, which was first endorsed by Satriani in 1987.
 Loaded with DiMarzio pickups, a double locking tremolo and a unique push-pull high-pass filter built into the master volume knob of the guitar, the JS1 laid down the blueprint for all subsequent entries into the JS series, with many OG shredders considering early JS1’s to be the crème de la crème of Super Strats.

 As the longest running model in the JS series, the Ibanez JS1000 builds on the legacy of the original JS1, remaining faithful to the design of the original while offering consumers a wider range of finishes.